-An average linkedin account offers a multiverse of features including:
+An average LinkedIn account offers a multitude of features including:

 - Post your resume online and manage the information publicly available about you as a professional.

-- To build your connections you can create and join professional online networking groups which are made based on industry, age, location and educational background.
+- To build your connections, you can create and join professional online networking groups based on industry, age, location and educational background.

-- Post public messages—status which are typically professional in nature.
+- Post public messages and status which are typically professional in nature.